iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 You might set python executable using environment variable.
 E.g. `curl ... | PYTHON=python3 bash` for Ubuntu without python installed.

+If you don't install docker, the script will automatically install docker.
+You need to make sure you are in the docker group, then re-run the boot script.

 This script purges directory `$PREFIX` and starts a fresh new full node connected to IOST testnet network.
 It also generates a keypair for *full node* in order to prepare for generating blocks.